lkesteloot/unsong/unsong.md

 The druggies began to hammer on the red mast.
 Ana spoke louder so she could hear herself above the noise.

 “In the old days, we told ourselves that poverty was a fact of life.
 That there wasn’t enough food or medicine or clothing or housing to go around.
 Then it was true.
 Now it is false.
 To feed the hungry and shelter the homeless no longer requires scarce resources.
 It requires only a word.
 A word that the entire international system of governance—corporations, politicians, UNSONG—has united to prevent the needy from ever obtaining.
 86% of known Names are held by seven corporations.
-The largest, Serpens, has total assets of $174 million…no, sorry..billion…I told you my cousin is better at this.
+The largest, Serpens, has total assets of $174 million... no, sorry..billion...
+I told you my cousin is better at this.
 The smallest of the seven, ELeshon, has total assets of $33 billion.
 Serpens’ CEO, Cate Ilyov, has a net worth of $600 million, houses in the California Republic, Texas, and Virginia state, and her own private 12-seater jet.

 “Meanwhile, not only does she employ some of the finest kabbalists in the world to hide the Fertile Name behind klipot, but if some enterprising mind breaks through the encryption and sends the plaintext Name to those starving Ethiopians, she will call up UNSONG, call upon whatever treaties we have with Ethiopia, and get everyone who saw the Name put in jail for life.
 Because if people who can’t give Cate Ilyov $800 for a bigger jet try to feed themselves, they are, our government tells us, a Threat To Our Way Of Life.